-"All rise," the bailiff says in a loud clear baritone voice.
+“All rise,” the bailiff says in a loud clear baritone voice.
 The Monday morning session of the District Court of New South Wales, Australia starts when Judge Alison Meyers enters the court and takes her seat at the bench.
-As is usual she has a long docket for the week, and this first case promises to take up a lot of the week.
-It's complex and has political ramifications as well.
-Expecting this to be all day today and tomorrow, most of the people for the docket have been excused attendance today.
-Only those for the next two cases have been told to appear, just in case there's a last minute agreement between the two parties for this one.
+As is usual she has a long docket for the week and this first case promises to take up a lot of the week.
+It’s complex and has political ramifications as well.
+Expecting this to take all day today and tomorrow most of the people on the docket have been excused from attending today.
+Only those for the next two cases have been told to appear, just in case there’s a last minute agreement between the two parties for this one.

 The eldest of the plaintiff group remains standing while the rest sit down.
-He nods at the judge, saying, "Nathan Wright of the New South Wales Attorney General's Department, with Jason Smith and James White assisting, also of the Attorney General's Department."
+He nods at the judge while saying, “Nathan Wright of the New South Wales Attorney General’s Department with Jason Smith and James White assisting, also of the Attorney General’s Department.”

 Judge Meyers glances out at the audience in the courtroom.
-As is usual the court is open to all who wish to watch the case, but she has a lot more watchers than she's used to seeing.
+As is usual the court is open to all who wish to watch the case, but she has a lot more watchers than she’s used to seeing.
 It takes her a moment to realise most of the audience are media representatives.
-She's not happy about that, nor surprised, a government department suing university students is good copy for the press; and the name of the defending firm is sure to add to that.
-She returns her gaze to Alan, "Mister Friend, you seem to be a bit young to be the lead counsel.
-How come?"
+She’s not happy about that, nor surprised when a government department is suing university students it’s good copy for the press and the name of the defending firm is sure to add to that.
+She returns her gaze to Alan, “Mister Friend, you seem to be a bit young to be the lead counsel.
+How come?”

-He half grins, and says, "We're three very good friends who just graduated from law school last year.
-We all do civil law; Amanda is a Family Law specialist while David specialises in Contract Law and I do Business Law.
-Since this is my area of speciality I'm leading.
+He half grins as he says, “We’re three very good friends who just graduated from law school last year.
+We all do civil law.
+Amanda is a Family Law specialist while David specialises in Contract Law and I do Business Law.
+Since this is my area of speciality I’m leading.
 On the advice of a good friend we decided to set up our own firm instead of starting out as junior staff in an established firm.
-As Graham told us, a law firm of Nutt, Case, and Friend will be very hard to forget."
+As Graham told us, a law firm named Nutt, Case, and Friend will be very hard to forget.”

 “Yes, that is a point.
 Word of mouth advertising should be high, if you perform well.
 And it seems you have a high profile case to start with.
 Well, we best get on with the case.”